This is another round-robin tour, so please take some time to enjoy several different views on what type of heroine makes you grab a book and read.

 I’ve been reading for a long time, and have found it is the characters that attract me to a story first, specifically, the heroine and the hero and their personal qualities.
-This said, the way the heroine or hero are depicted on the cover always catches me, too, so maybe my choice is also a visual thing.
-Lately many covers leave off the face, I suppose so readers can identify with the characters even if they look different from the reader.
-Cover art certainly has changed through time.
+This said, the way the heroine or hero is depicted on the cover always catches me, too, so maybe my choice is also a visual thing.
+Lately, many covers leave off the face, I suppose so readers can identify with the characters even if they look different from the reader.
+Cover art certainly has changed over time.
 Oops, digressing.

 As a child and before horses took over my best character in a book, I loved Boxcar Children by Gertrude Chandler Warner.
 I think because the girls had an important part in the story, the children helped each other survive.
 Before that, my reading had been about all the princess type girls in all fairytales I read.
 Princesses are often portrayed as spunky, but ultimately the prince saves them.
 East of the Sun, West of the Moon was different.
 The girl settled her own future even though initially abducted by her prince.

-I started working in a drug store at fifteen back in the sixties, and because I was working, had money.
+I started working in a drug store at fifteen back in the sixties, and because I was working, I had money.
 The bookstand drew me.
-I bought a copy of Emilie Loring’s Trail of Conflict written in 1922 about the post WWI arranged marriage between the socialite daughter of a rich businessman and the man with upper crust ‘family ties’ fallen on hard times.
-Not her best, but interesting for a teenager, and like me the heroine was searching for love.
-Geraldine was a spunky but sometimes clueless heroine who was courageous, but as most women of the times, put up with a lot of expectations from their man.
+I bought a copy of Emilie Loring’s Trail of Conflict which was written in 1922 about the post-WWI arranged marriage between the socialite daughter of a rich businessman and the man with upper crust ‘family ties’ fallen on hard times.
+Not her best, but interesting for a teenager, and like me, the heroine was searching for love.
+Geraldine was a spunky but sometimes clueless heroine who was courageous, but like most women of the time, she put up with a lot of expectations from their man.
 (Not that Stephen is an evil, obnoxious abuser, just used to giving orders.)
 Still, the heroine dye was set for me as a reader for a while: Men protected naive, powerless women.